22 Great Real Estate Logos in 2026 From High-Performing Agents, Teams, & Companies

 17. Annie Hagstrom

-Trading the Canadian winters for the Florida sunshine, Annie Hagstrom now thrives in Naples where she has established a successful real estate career.
+After trading Canadian winters for Florida sunshine, Annie Hagstrom has built a successful real estate career in Naples.

 Why this logo works